http-tests/cache-tests/README.md

 To run an individual test case, try:

-> ./test-docker.sh nginx freshness-none
+> ./test-docker.sh -i freshness-none nginx

 ## Testing Browser Caches

 To test a browser, just point it at `https://{hostname:port}/test-browser.html` after setting up the server.

-On OSX, you can use `test-browser.sh` to automate this, somewhat.
+On OSX, you can use `test-browser.sh` to automate this.

 ## Interpreting the Results